Prepare for Lasting Love: Premarital Counseling

 Do All Couples Benefit From Counseling Before Marriage?

-Nearly all engaged couples gain valuable insights from premarital counseling, particularly in identifying blind spots and learning communication skills that strengthen their foundation.
+YES!
+All engaged couples gain valuable insights from premarital counseling, particularly in identifying blind spots and learning communication skills that strengthen their foundation.

 Even couples with strong relationships discover areas they haven't fully discussed.
 You might think you know your partner well but find surprising differences in expectations about finances, in-laws, or daily routines.